earthly/website/blog/_posts/2023-12-18-docker-init-in-go.md

 ## Conclusion: A New Time Saver

-With a few keystrokes, you've turned a plain Go web app into a containerized, Compose-ready app that works out of the box.
-Docker Init takes the tedious parts of creating a Go web app off your to-do list.
+In just a few steps, you've successfully containerized your Go web app, making it Docker Compose-ready for effortless deployment.
+Docker Init has streamlined the process, handling the initial grunt work for you.
+But why stop there?
+Take your container management to the next level with [Earthly](https://cloud.earthly.dev/login).
+This powerful tool can further enhance your build automation, ensuring that your builds are reproducible, portable, and efficient.
+Dive in and see how Earthly can complement your Docker setup and elevate your development workflow.

 {% include_html cta/bottom-cta.html %}